 CHECK YOUR MENTAL HEALTH BENEFITS FIRST

-Many therapists no longer accept insurance because it of the difficulties and limitations involved.
-I still accept some insurance as a courtesy to my clients, but I may have to stop taking insurance because of the tremendous amount of time I waste when clients fail to call their insurer before coming in.
+Many therapists no longer accept insurance because it of the many difficulties and limitations involved.
+I still accept some insurance as a courtesy to my clients, but I may stop taking insurance because of the of the time I am forced to waste when clients fail to call their insurer before coming in.
 You can prevent that, and avoid paying more than you expected, by making a 5 minute phone call to you insurer using the questions on this form.

 The company that covers your medical benefits may well not cover mental health benefits.
 So, please call the number on the back of your card.
 Here's that form, again.
 Please use it.
 Find out who covers your mental health benefits, and how your policy works.
 I can't do it for you.
 I want you to have a the best possible experience in therapy with no surprises, like having to switch to to another provider because you didn't check ahead of time.
 I will hold you responsible for any fees your insurance company does not cover.